 - Include a cover letter and resume whenever possible.
 These may be uploaded as part of the application.
 This makes a nice impression to the search committee.

 - Print out a copy of the job posting/ad to keep as a reference.
-The postings are removed from the UMBC website after the closing date.
+The postings are removed from the UMBC website after the closing date or when filled.

 Application Review Process